mrmxf/opentsg-node/example/README..md

 ## how does it work

 The generate field always runs before the create field, in every factory json.
-They do **not** take precedence over parent create fields.
+They do **not** take precedence over create fields in parent factories.

-It takes a base widget and uses it to generate a new widget, replacing specified fields in the base widget with the values from the data.
+Generate works by taking a base widget and using it to generate a new widget, replacing specified fields in the base widget with the values from the data.

 ```json